bi-labor/es-mssql/docs/elasticsearch/exercise2.md

 ## Check that the systems are running

 1. Open a browser of your choice and navigate to <http://localhost:9200> to verify that Elasticsearch is up and running.
-Make sure to check the version too!
+Make sure to check the **version** and the **build_flavor** too!

     ![Elasticsearch version](images/elasticsearch-version.png)